tylgcym/Study_a/README.md

 # LET IS GO！
-# This is a respority of learning for CYM
+# This is a respority for CYM！